How tax calculator functions

 Tax Filing Status

-When determining standard deduction for tax purposes, consider your filing status.
+When determining the standard deduction for tax purposes, consider your filing status.
 Options include single, married filing jointly, married filing separately, head of household, or qualifying widow(er).
 Each status has a different standard deduction amount.

 Additional Considerations